Py-Contributors/awesomeScripts/README.md

 You can contribute by adding new scripts, improving current scripts or documentation.
 Here are some instructions before making a Pull Request:

+### Note

+- Folders Name with Capital Letter are Category Name(`collections of scripts`).
+Please create a folder with your script name and add your script in it.
+If you want to add a new category then create a folder with category name and add your script in it.

+-  Folders name with small letter are script name.
+Please create a folder with your script name and add your script in it.

 ### Steps to take to contribute 👣

 - [x] Create an issue for making any changes to code.
 When the issue is approved you can make changes.